Food safety

 Here are the key food storage points for placing foods 6 inches (15 centimeters) above the ground:

-1. Food safety.
-Floors often collect dust, pest, pathogens, excess cleaning chemicals, and all other kinds of contaminants.
+1. Food safety: Floors often collect dust, pests, pathogens, excess cleaning chemicals, and all other kinds of contaminants.
 By elevating foods in their original container off of the ground, you can reduce the likelihood of transferring and growth of bacteria in food.

-2. Pest control.
-Pests can travel through the kitchen and storage area floors.
+2. Pest control: Pests can travel through the kitchen and storage area floors.
 Exposing the foods to entry points makes it easy for pests to access your ingredients.
+Pests must not be allowed in any area where food is stored, and keeping food raised helps achieve this.
+Rodents and bugs find it harder to access food on elevated platforms.
 Elevating food acts as a protection by making it difficult for pests to reach and contaminate any food for human consumption.
+Moreover,

-3. Cleaning.
-When foods are placed higher off the ground and away from walls for inspection and cleaning, they are less likely to be affected by spills, leaks, or cleaning agents on the floor.
+3. Cleaning: When foods are placed higher off the ground and away from walls for inspection and cleaning, they are less likely to be affected by spills, leaks, or cleaning agents on the floor.
 It reduces any potential obstruction from the cleaning process and maintains the cleanliness of the storage area.
+Storing items up off the ground also means that if something spills on the floor (like a cleaning solution or leaking pipe), your food won’t be the first thing it touches.
+It also lets staff thoroughly mop underneath shelves without moving food.

-5. Compliance with food regulations.
-Storing foods off of the floor is part of the general food safety guidelines that aim to prevent cross-contamination and cross-contact.
+5. Compliance with food regulations: Storing foods off of the floor is part of the general food safety guidelines that aim to prevent cross-contamination and cross-contact.
+Even allergens are a concern.
+For instance, storing flour (contains gluten) on the floor could allow allergen dust to spread to other foods.
+So keeping containers elevated and sealed helps avoid this.
 Compliance with such food regulations helps protect public health from foodborne illnesses.

 Racks with fresh bread in warehouse in industrial bakery